Common Terms in Power Generation

-The aim of this is guide is to provide an idea about how to transform and use the electric energy in to electric power where electric current is used to energise the equipment and devices needed in the humanitarian interventions.
-Understanding the basic electric concepts, knowing how to properly size the installation, how to efficiently manage it with all the safety and precautions measures in place.
+The aim of this is guide is to guide users on how to transform and use electric energy and electric power used for equipment and devices needed in the humanitarian interventions, including; understand basic electric concepts, knowing how to properly size installations, and how to efficiently manage electrical installations.

-An electric current is a flow of electric charge in a circuit; in other words, the flow of a free electron between two points in a conductor.
-The energy of these free electrons in motion is what constitutes electrical energy.
-Electricity production consists of forcing the electrons to move together in a conducting material by creating an electron deficit on one side of the conductor, and a surplus on the other.
+An electric current is a flow of electric charge in a circuit - the flow of free electrons between two points in a conductor.
+These free electrons in motion is what constitutes electrical energy.
+Electricity production consists of forcing electrons to move together in a conducting material by creating an electron deficit on one side of the conductor, and a surplus on the other.

 The device that produces this imbalance is called a generator.
 The terminal on the surplus side is marked +, that on the deficit side –.

-When a load is connected to the generator’s terminals, the generator pushes electrons: it absorbs the + charges and sends back the –.
-In the circuit, the electrons circulate from the – terminal to the + terminal.
+When a load is connected to the generator’s terminals, the generator pushes electrons: it absorbs the positive charged particles and sends back the negatively charged particles.
+In a circuit, the electrons circulate from the – terminal to the + terminal.

 To be able to use electrical equipment properly and safely it is important to understand electricity works.
-It is vital to start by understanding the basics of voltage, current, and resistance - the three basic building blocks required to manipulate and utilise electricity - and how the three relate to each other.
+It is vital to understand the three basic building blocks required to manipulate and utilise electricity - voltage, current, and resistance - and how the three relate to each other.